Any skill can be learned with sustained effort.

 Artists are made,

 People's most significant mistake is being afraid of making mistakes.
-So what I practice is the art of making errors and recovering from them fast.
+So what I practice is the art of making errors, recovering fast, and learning from each one.